tompos2/rcno-reviews/README.txt

 = 1.12.0 =
 * Added sortable grid of book reviews via the Isotope JS library
+* Store book cover attachment ID to review meta for improved performance
+* Added a new Upgrader class to handle post-update functions
+* Normalized the minimum rating a book can receive as per the Google Rich Snippets spec

 = 1.11.2 =
 * Fixed display bug in review calendar widget (an extra cell padding was being added to 1st week of March)